Azure-Samples/ms-identity-android-java/README.md

 The majority of the logic in this sample shows how to sign-in an end user and make a call to the Microsoft Graph to get basic information about the signed-in user.

-### Enabling Firstline Workers scenario

-This app also demonstrates the [Single Account](link) and [Multiple Account](link) authentication modes available via the MSAL library.
-These are useful for the **Firstline Workers** scenarios, where the `Single Account` Mode can be used to set the device in a `Shared Mode` amongst multiple first line workers who'd share the device.

 ![Flowchart](ReadmeFiles/image1.png)

 ## Broker Authentication using MSAL